jadamo/spherex_emu/docs/workflow.rst

     training_loops.train_on_single_device(emulator)

 We have also provided a more robust script in `scripts/train_emulator.py` that also handles training on multiple GPUs.
+Fore more details, see :doc:`tutorials/training`.

 During the actual training process, `spherex_emu` will loop through each subnet, each of which correspond to a single tracer / redshift bin.
 It will then print out the average training set and